Gubernatorial candidates head to church on final Sunday before primary

-The final Sunday before the primary saw several candidates making appeals from pulpits.
+The final Sunday before the primary saw several candidates making appeals in pulpits from Chicago to Rockford.

 For Democrats in particular, the focus was on African-American churches.